GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Invoker.md

 ##### The Sea
 Your power comes from the roaring seas.
 You gain the following:
 • As a reaction, when you are struck by a non-magical attack, when an attack against you would be successful, *instead of being wounded, you are knocked back a number of feet equal to the attack roll total*.
-Distance traveled in water does not count towards kockback distance for the purpose of damage on impact and impacts against water as a a surface prevent damage from the impact.
+Distance traveled in water does not count towards knockback distance for the purpose of damage on impact and impacts against water as a surface prevent damage from the impact.
 • Once per hour, you may perform an athletics check as an action to swim a number of yards equal to the result.
 You may also do so as a reaction to your performing a swim to increase your swim move by the number of yards equal to the result.
 You may perform this movement regardless of how rough the water is.
 ##### Greater Dominion of The Sea
 • You can breathe normally in air and water and are now capable of drinking sea water and fresh water without ill effect.